All Episodes

 The White House says that they didn't get out in front of the news quick enough to explain what had been going on.

-Sorry, we can't we can't answer that.
+Sorry, we can't answer that.

 We got the FISA court to agree with what we want to do in perpetuity.

-Well, I understand that nobody ever thought the program was going to end.
+Nobody ever thought the program was going to end.

-It's the process here that is of concern to people like me, who are originalists when it comes to the Constitution.
+It's the process here that is of concern to people like me who are originalists when it comes to the Constitution.

-And my my fear yesterday was that not that the program was going to end, but that the president was surrendering constitutional authority to the judiciary in these matters when that is not necessary and not required.
+And my fear yesterday was not that the program was going to end, but that the president was surrendering constitutional authority to the judiciary in these matters when that is not necessary and not required.

 So why is he doing this?